reversed-coffee/system-hardening/windows/User-Auditing.md

         - UAC Built-in Admin Approval Mode - Enable
         - Run all admins in Admin Approval Mode - Enable
         - Enable computer and user accounts to be trusted for delegation - Remove all users under it
+        - Manage auditing and security log - Disable for non-admins
+        -
     - Enumerate admin accounts on elevation, disable it - (Group Policy -> Windows Components -> Credential User Interface)
         - To update, run `gpupdate /force`